 FarmTech Energy Corporation and FarmTech Growers Co-Op are farmer lead initiatives created to develop a 210 MMLY dry mill ethanol plant in Durham Region.
-Commissioning of the facility is projected for 2013.

 The co-op will consist of local area farmers and other members of the community.
 The purpose of this endeavour is to keep the ethanol process in the hands of the corn producers.
 There are over 1,700 corn growers in the area from Hwy 400 to Belleville that would be directly affected by a plant in Durham Region.
 One of the co-products of the ethanol process is dried distiller grains (DDGS) a highly sought after quality feed for the livestock industry.
 The local farmers would benefit greatly from the access to a local supply of DDGS.

 The economic benefits of a plant built in Durham Region can be felt far and wide.
 There will be over 300 jobs associated with the 18 month build out of the facility.
-There are 50 direct high paying jobs and 650 indirect jobs associated with an ethanol production plant of this size.
-There is an injection of more than $60 million annually to the rural community in corn purchasing alone and the ripple affects can be seen across all industry, as is evidenced in the US Midwest, where ethanol’s impact has made it one of the largest contributor’s to the rural economy.
+There are 50 direct high paying jobs and hundreds of indirect jobs associated with an ethanol production plant of this size.
+There is an injection of more than $80 million annually to the rural community in corn purchasing alone and the ripple affects can be seen across all industry, as is evidenced in the US Midwest, where ethanol’s impact has made it one of the largest contributor’s to the rural economy.

 We encourage all members of the local community to be a part of the “green” movement.
 You have an opportunity to be involved directly and benefit from the developing industry of renewable fuels.
-For more information on how you can be a part of the FarmTech Growers Co-op please feel free to contact us.

 Show your support for this new clean, green industry by letting your Oshawa City Councillor know that Farm Tech Energy Corporation belongs in the Port of Oshawa.